Tikitere: History and culture

 The thermal area was formed approximately 10,000 years ago in a series of geothermal eruptions that drained an ancient lake and formed the Lake Rotoiti and Lake Rotorua.
 The absence of the pressure of the water on top of the rock caused it to create faults from which steam and gases can escape.
 At less than 2 km below ground, the heat source of this thermal area is shallower than most other thermal areas in the region.

 The local Māori tribe Ngāti Rangiteaorere has lived in this area for more than 700 years and remain the owner of this geothermal attraction.
 Tikitere, the Māori name for the area is derived from the tragic action of a Māori princess, Hurutini, the young wife of an abusive and shameful chief, who threw herself into the boiling hot pool that bears her name today.
 Upon finding her daughter's body floating in the hot pool, Hurutini's mother cried out a sad lament "Aue teri nei tiki" ("here lies my precious one"), which was shortened to Tikitere and became the name from the thermal reserve and the surrounding area.

 "Hells Gate", its most commonly known name, was used following the visit to the geothermal reserve by noted Irish playwright, George Bernard Shaw in 1934 who likened the area to the comments that were made by his theologian colleagues back in England who were explaining to him that the result of the error of his ways as a practising atheist would result in his "going to hell".
 What he saw at Tikitere moved him to believe that this would be the gateway to hell.
 His visit to Tikitere was well received by the local Māori owners of the land and as an honour to note the occasion of his visit, the owners decided that this would be the English name for the geothermal area.
 A destination spa operated at this site as early as 1871, using sulphurous waters from one of the hot pools and from Kakahi Falls.

+Marae

-The Tikitere urban area includes Waiohewa Marae and Rangiwhakaekeau meeting house, belonging to Ngāti Rangiteaorere.
+The Tikitere urban area includes Waiōhewa Marae and Rangiwhakaekeau meeting house, belonging to Ngāti Rangiteaorere.